redbadger/oss-contribution-tracker/scraper/README.md

 This is a little tricky because we use Datomic.
 To set up a local development environment, you'll need to get Datomic first.
 That process is a little involved:

-1. Copy `.lein-env.example` to `.lein-env` and fill in the missing values.
+1. Copy `.example` files and fill in the missing values.

 1. Create a file called `credentials.clj` in `~/.lein/` with the following content: